gmdima/shadowdark-extras/README.md

 - Tom inspired by Exalted Scenes by wands and widgets
 - Overlays by Pixelbay
 - All fonts licences included in the fonts folders
+- Dungeon Mapper and Hexmapper inspired by Hexlands and Instant Dungeons (agnostic procedural dungeon and hex crawling map generators for foundry) by [The Augur](https://www.patreon.com/cw/TheAugur)

 ---